 My wife was delighted her apple pear cake turned out as well as it did and was so well received.
 That's what I love about cooking!

 Stella's Pound Cake Dilemma

 This post is about a problem Stella was having with her pound cake.
 Here is what Stella asked me:

-After baking pound cake, the top and sides are crusty to the point where I can actually peel this off instead of being buttery and soft.
+After baking the pound cake, the top and sides are crusty, so I can peel this off instead of being buttery and soft.
 What am I doing wrong?
-I sifted the cake flour and really creamed the cream cheese, butter and sugar well.
+I sifted the cake flour and really creamed the cream cheese, butter, and sugar well.

 Hmm.
 Is the "crust" crunchy or just detached?

-The number one reason that you can get a crunchy, detached layer on the top of cakes and brownies is that you whipped the eggs too much once they were in the batter, in essence making a “stealthy meringue.”
+The number one reason you can get a crunchy, detached layer on the top of cakes and brownies is that you whipped the eggs too much once they were in the batter, essentially making a "stealthy meringue."
 When you put the batter in the pan, the bubble matrix you created by whipping the eggs sort of magically rises to the top and detaches itself.